jimjdeal/RUSH_Script/readme.md

 Each pack enables a particular mission enhancement, and can be used in isolation, or combined with any other others:

-VAUS – Unit Spawner
+VAUS – Unit Spawner             press 1
-VAAS – Asset Spawner
+VAHC – High Command             press 2
-VACF – Coord Finder
+VACF – Coord Finder             press 3
-VAAS – Artillery
+VAAS – Artillery                press 4
-VAAR – Airborne Reinforcements
+VAVS – Vehicle Spawner          press 5
-VAHC – High Command
+VAMG – Mission Generator        press 7
-VAOG – OPFOR Generator
+VAAR – Airborne Reinforcements  press

-VAOC – Objective Creator
+VAPS - Planning System          press 2 (in map)

 Some packs are best used pre-mission, some are best used during the mission.